The Joy of

 Proposal #2: Personal Accounts

 Personal account proposals represent a more radical approach that makes more fundamental changes in Social Security.
 These proposals divide Social Security taxes into two pieces.
 One part of the taxes paid would go into the current system and would continue to fund a smaller, fixed safety-net pension.
 A second part would go into personal accounts controlled by each individual.
 Registered investment firms offering a smorgasbord of portfolio options for their individual clients would manage these personal accounts.
-Because this would move some Social Security funds out of the federal government and into private hands, many brokerage firms and mutual funds have been salivating in anticipation.
+Because this would move some Social Security funds out of the federal government and into private hands, many brokerage firms and mutual funds have been salivating at the thought.

 Upon retirement, employees would receive the smaller safety-net benefit given to all, plus an annuity based upon the success of their personal account.
 Those whose accounts earn high rates of return will receive more than those whose accounts are less successful.
 In effect, this would move the Social Security System away from a defined benefit plan in which benefits are guaranteed, toward a defined contribution plan in which contributions are fixed, but the benefits vary with the return on pension investments.
 The proposal reduces the role of the federal government to running the safety-net fund and allows individuals the freedom to invest the other monies as they see fit.
 In this respect, personal accounts are a step toward privatization of Social Security.